What Are Executive Perquisites?

 Speak With an Executive Compensation Attorney Today

-Call Mark P. Carey P.C. today to speak with one of our employment attorneys about your executive compensation package.
+Call Carey & Associates, P.C. today to speak with one of our employment attorneys about your executive compensation package.
 We help executives in New York, Manhattan and Connecticut review their executive compensation packages and discuss what measures they can take to improve their compensation and incentives.